optimizely/aws-lambda-at-edge-starter-kit/README.md

    > 1. A slightly altered version of `index.js` - `viewer_request.js`, which is a file that outlines how to return a `request` object instead of a `response` object.
 You can refer to this file when designing functions that only adjust the request to your origin rather than return a response.
    > 2. `viewer_response.js`, which is a file that reads the cookie from the request headers and includes them in the return response.
 You can refer to this file when accommodating for retrieving a user ID generated from the viewer request hook and re-using it in the viewer response hook.

 9. Adjust your Lambda's configuration as needed.
-For example, you may need to increase your function's memory, storage, and timeout threshold to accommodate your function's needs.
+For example, you may need to increase your function's memory, storage and timeout threshold to accommodate your function's needs.

-10. From here, how you would like to use Optimizely's experimentation features is up to you.
-You can modify the cookies and headers based on experimentation results, add hooks to the "Origin Request" and "Origin Response" CloudFront triggers to do things like origin redirects or dynamic asset manipulation, or add more services to the pipeline including your own logging systems, databases, CDN origins, and more.
+10. From here, you can use Optimizely's experimentation features as desired.
+You can modify the cookies and headers based on experimentation results, add hooks to the "Origin Request" and "Origin Response" CloudFront triggers to do things like origin redirects or dynamic asset manipulation, or add more services to the pipeline including your own logging systems, databases, CDN origins and more.
 Keep in mind that Lambda@Edge has some limitations - you can familiarize yourself with those by referencing this article - [Edge Functions Restrictions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html).

 ## Contributing